jerith/Platform-Guild/language-guides/python/development.rst

 will search when attempting to import a module (specifically when searching for a file-backed module). `packages <package>` and `modules <module>` contained in one of these directories are said to be :dfn:`installed`, and will be locatable at runtime.
-These directories are accessible at runtime via :attr:`sys.path` or can be modified externally via :envvar:`PYTHONPATH` (although modifying it in either way is *strongly discouraged*).
+These directories are accessible at runtime via :data:`sys.path` or can be modified externally via :envvar:`PYTHONPATH` (although modifying it in either way is *strongly discouraged*).